Cinema Studies PhD Handbook

 Teaching Emphasis

-• 16 points of tuition remission (8 points in the fall semester and 8 points in the spring semester) and a living stipend of approximately $32,000 with adjustment for inflation.
+• 16 points of tuition remission (8 points in the fall semester and 8 points in the spring semester) and a living stipend of approximately $35,000 plus the yearly incremental percentage increase adjustment.

 • Cost of student health insurance